-There is a big difference between a casual check on business value and a professionally prepared business appraisal.
-Out of curiosity business people may run a quick and dirty calculation to ball park the value of their ownership interests.
+You may wonder how a casual check on business value differs from a professionally prepared business appraisal.
+For instance, out of curiosity business people may run a quick and dirty calculation to ball park the value of their company.

 But when business people approach their professional advisors for help, business valuation takes on a whole new meaning.
 If you take your client’s money and promise to come up with a reliable opinion of business value, you got to walk the talk.
 In a close working relationship, the client expects a reliable, accurate result from their trusted professional advisors.

 Why would business people seek professional help with their business valuation?
 Because they face a challenge and the stakes are high.
 Some common scenarios:

 - M&A transaction such as business sale, purchase or merger with another company.

 - Divorce or other legal disputes.